Exploring Blockchain Interoperability: Solutions and Key Challenges

 Approaches to Blockchain Interoperability

 There are different approaches and technologies to facilitate interoperability between blockchains.
 This can be achieved by either making direct changes to blockchains that allow transactions to follow the same set of business rules or conditions across several ecosystems or through third-party blockchain protocols that act as bridges facilitating the exchange of data, assets, and messages between different blockchain networks.
+Interoperability enables secure linkage and communication across multiple blockchain networks and other systems, allowing diverse blockchain frameworks to transfer data and assets seamlessly.
 Some of these blockchain interoperability features are explained in detail below.

 Cross-authentication